wscott/fplan/README.md

 * Early IRA withdrawals have a 10% penalty. (this is added to 'tax')
 * inflation
 * Required Minimum Distributions from IRA
 * Arbitrary income or expenses happening at certain years.
 Income can be taxed or not.
 This is used to model Social Security
+* IRA 72(t) withdrawals

 ## Not modeled yet

 * Early withdrawals from Roth gains are not modeled (only contributions)
 * Recording when existing Roth contributions can be accessed in config file
-* IRA 72(t) withdrawals

 ## Not modeled

 * Any other taxes
-* Income or a pre-retirement period
 * new contributions to IRA or Roth

 ## Assumptions